jandie1505/rescue-os/README.md

 ## Download

-You can download pre-built ISOs from [GitHub Releases](https://github.com/jandie1505/rescue-os/releases/latest).
+~~You can download pre-built ISOs from [GitHub Releases](https://github.com/jandie1505/rescue-os/releases/latest).~~
-They are automatically built every 2 months with the newest available packages.
+Normally, the ISO is automatically built every 2 months with the newest available packages.
+But since it's size is larger than 2 GB, I can't store them in GitHub Releases anymore.
+You can download it from the [last workflow run](https://github.com/jandie1505/rescue-os/actions/runs/18759563411), but you need to be logged in.
+I'm currently trying to find a better solution.

 ## Installation